 In 1996, OBATA designed and built its first internal website.
 Soon followed by other web design and development projects for forward-looking regional clients.

 In addition to ongoing beverage marketing communications, OBATA designs an ever-expanding packaging line of Eagle Snacks and Cape Cod brands for Anheuser-Busch.

 In 1996, OBATA begins corporate communications design work with the Peabody Group.
 Initial creative work began with location and executive photography assignments and the design of their employee magazine.

 Our creative work soon expands to include design and production of their annual reports, PowerPoint presentations, branding, employee communications, and photography and video assignments.

 We didn’t start the fire…

-Later that same year Obata develops and deploys its first custom content management system (CMS) for Emerson’s intranet.
-Obata’s long partnership with Emerson includes product design, interior design, exhibit design, events, brand development, video production, photography and over 50 years of annual report design.
+Later that same year OBATA develops and deploys its first custom content management system (CMS) for Emerson’s intranet.
+Our long partnership with Emerson includes product design, interior design, exhibit design, events, brand development, video production, photography and over 50 years of annual report design.

 Simplifying complex communication challenges.